You are here: Infothek - Information on Blood Pressure: Basics - High Blood Pressure Symptoms

 • Nausea

-In mild cases and early stages of hypertension, the affected person can usually fall asleep and stay asleep, but may wake up in the morning with headaches.
-These are mainly located at the back of the head and often disappear on their own during the day.
-However, sometimes they persist all day and further weaken the patient.
+In mild cases and in the early stages of high blood pressure, people can often fall asleep and stay asleep, but sometimes wake up in the morning with a headache.
+These headaches are mostly at the back of the head and often go away on their own during the day.
+Sometimes they last all day and further weaken the patient.

-Increased blood pressure values can also indicate a permanent nervousness and tension.
+Consistently elevated blood pressure can also show up as ongoing nervousness and tension.

-A red face - possibly with visible fine veins - is often suspected as a symptom of hypertension, but usually has other causes.
+A flushed facesometimes with visible fine veinsis often suspected to be a sign of high blood pressure, but it usually has other causes.

-A strongly reddened face, on the other hand - possibly accompanied by headaches, nausea, shortness of breath, and dizziness - can indicate an acute hypertensive crisis or even a hypertensive emergency.
-This involves a sudden, sharp increase in blood pressure.
-A hypertensive crisis requires immediate medical treatment - possibly by an emergency doctor, to prevent it from escalating into a hypertensive emergency, which represents a life-threatening condition.
+A very strongly flushed face, possibly together with headache, nausea, shortness of breath and dizziness, can indicate an acute hypertensive crisis or even a hypertensive emergency in relation to blood pressure.
+This involves a sudden, sharp rise in blood pressure.
+A hypertensive crisis needs immediate medical attentionpossibly from emergency servicesto avoid escalating into a hypertensive emergency, which can be life-threatening.

-Since hypertension affects the sense of balance, it can lead to dizziness and tinnitus.
-This is due to the fact that a person can hear their own blood circulation.
-Sometimes this dizziness is accompanied by temporary visual disturbances, which, however, are perceived differently from person to person.
+Because high blood pressure can affect the sense of balance, it may cause dizziness and tinnitus (ringing in the ears).
+This happens because a person may hear their own blood flow.
+Sometimes this dizziness is accompanied by temporary vision problems, which vary from person to person.

-Hypertension also overstrains the fine vessels in the nasal mucosa, making them more likely to burst.
+High blood pressure can overstrain the tiny vessels in the nasal lining and make them more likely to burst.
 This leads to nosebleeds.
-If you frequently suffer from unexplained nosebleeds, we recommend consulting a doctor.
+If you have unexplained nosebleeds more often, we recommend you see a doctor.

-Many hypertension patients describe shortness of breath as a gradual process.
-They suddenly find it not so easy to climb stairs - in fact, they haven't for quite some time.
-The walk with the dog, which always went effortlessly, now becomes a strenuous effort.
-They gasp for air or the affected person frequently stops briefly to take a deep breath.
-Shortness of breath is a common accompanying symptom of high blood pressure.
+Many people with high blood pressure describe shortness of breath as a gradual process.
+Suddenly it's harder to climb stairsactually, it's been harder for a while.
+The walk with the dog that used to be easy becomes a struggle.
+You may find yourself gasping for air or stopping to take deep breaths.
+Shortness of breath is a common companion of high blood pressure.

 Nausea

-Nausea alone is not a definitive symptom.
-However, if it occurs frequently or together with other symptoms that are typical for hypertension, the cause should be clarified.
+Nausea by itself is not a clear sign.
+But if it happens frequently or together with other symptoms typical for high blood pressure, the cause should be checked.

-One of the listed symptoms alone does not necessarily mean that hypertension is present.
-Especially if two or more of these complaints occur simultaneously or the complaints persist or occur frequently, a doctor should be consulted.
+Having one of the symptoms listed doesn't necessarily mean you have high blood pressure.
+However, if two or more of these complaints occur at the same time, or if the symptoms persist or happen frequently, you should see a doctor.

 Sources: